vertex-lab/crawler/docs/redis_design.md

 ```

 **Note**: we could have implemented this as a bunch Redis strings `walk:<walkID>`.
-For fetching a batch of walks, instead of using the built-in `HMGET` we should have do something like
+For fetching a batch of walks, instead of using the built-in `HMGET` we could have done something like

 ```lua
 -- Lua script to retrieve multiple keys